viur-framework/viur-docs/source/quickstart.rst

 ===============

 Before getting started with ViUR, there are some pitfalls we should clarify up front.
-First, ViUR is **not** a content mannagement system.
+First, ViUR is **not** a content management system.
 It offers you the *building blocks to build one* in no time.
 But again, it's not a ready to use cms.
 Second, you'll need to understand the basic principle of building applications with ViUR.
 With ViUR, you'll merge a model (a *skeleton* in ViURs language) and an application (like list/tree/hierarchy/singleton) into a module.
-On this level access-rights and module-specific code are added and one (or usually more) output render are attached.
+On this level access-rights and module-specific code are added and at least one output renderer is attached.

  .. figure:: images/quickstart/gettingstarted1.jpeg
     :align: center